 The Certificate in Leadership is made possible thanks to a generous grant from Florida Blue.
 The subsidized fee for participants is only $400.
 This fee includes all sessions and materials.
-Limited scholarship support is available.
-Please contact firstname.lastname@example.org for more information.
+Limited scholarship support may be available.
+Please contact email@example.com for more information.

 How to Apply

-Acceptance into the Certificate in Leadership program is by application only and consists of the following steps and timeline.
-Dates will be announced soon for the 2021 cohort.
+Acceptance into the Certificate in Leadership program is by application only and consists of the following steps and timeline:

 Step 1: Nominate a Leader in Your Organization